-The Export to Sprite Sheets window export to multiple resolutions, generating multiple .xml files and one or multiple sprites sheets depending how many sprite resolutions you defined.
+The Export to Sprite Sheets Publish for Game Engine window exports to multiple resolutions, generating multiple .xml files and one or multiple sprites sheets depending how many sprite resolutions you defined.

 This saves different animations of the same character into the same name.
-For example, if there's an idle, run, and jump animation, these should all share the same Save Name.
+For example, if there's an idle, run, and jump animation, these should all share the same Asset Name.
 You can think of it as the overall collection of animations.
 Inside are the different saved scene versions whose drawings you can reuse for all the animations in that character set.
 Each scene version will be displayed as an item in the list.